therealemjy/noop-ts/README.md

 # noop-ts

 A very simple "do nothing" JavaScript function, compatible with TypeScript.
-Since the noop accepts any arguments (and does nothing in return), it can be used as a replacement of any function passed as a parameter of another function or a property of a web/React/Angular/(...) component.
+Since the noop accepts any arguments (and does nothing in return), it can be used as a replacement of any function passed as a parameter to another function or a property of a web/React/Angular/(...) component.

 That can be particularly useful for unit tests, for example to test a React component: